continuous-software/42-cent-base/README.md

 <a name="basegateway_createCustomerProfile"></a>
 ### basegateway#createCustomerProfile(payment, billing, shipping, other)

-create a customer profile in gateway system, useful to charge a customer without having to use his payment info
+Create a customer profile in the gateway, useful to charge a customer without having to provide his payment method information again.

-**Parameters**
+#### `parameters`

 **payment**: CreditCard | Object, payment info to associate with the customer